Croatia national football team: 2026

+Management

-Coaching history
+Manager history

-The following table provides a summary of the complete record of each Croatia manager's results in the FIFA World Cup and UEFA European Championship.
+The following table provides a summary of the complete record of each Croatia manager's results in the FIFA World Cup and the UEFA European Championship.

 Players

 Current squad

-The following is the squad for the UEFA Euro 2024 qualifying games against Wales on 25 March 2023 and Turkey on 28 March 2023.
+The following players were called up for the 2026 FIFA World Cup qualification matches against the Faroe Islands and Montenegro on 14 and 17 November 2025, respectively.

 Recent call-ups

-The following players have been called up to the squad in the last 12 months and are still eligible for selection.
+The following players have also been called up to the squad in the last twelve months.